YordanStaykov/BeerGuide/README.md

 This project was created by [Jordan Staykov (JS) Web](https://www.facebook.com/jstajkov1/).

 ## Succesfully implemented Firebase API holding my user data and beer recipes in the Realtime Database.
-For the front-end part I've used React with the useState and useContext hook
+For the front-end part I've used React

 You can check it out from [here!](https://beer-receipt-builder.web.app "Home Brewers Guide")